eddie772tw/FH6-Painter/README.md

-# Forza Painter - Advanced Python Engine
+# FH6 Painter - A Optimized Version of Forza Painter in Python

 > The Ultimate High-Performance Vectorization & Shape Generation Engine for Forza Horizon.